 WW2 Commando History - May

 There are too many operations and/or notable dates to mention each and every one but here are some.
-Photo below depicts No 3 Commando officers at Limehouse during training there in the months preceding D Day.
+Photo below depicts No 3 Commando at Limehouse during training there in the months preceding D Day. [view in gallery]

 24th May 1944 No 9 Commando were involved in Operation Darlington 11 along the East coast of Italy.

-27th May 1944 Issue 25 of the Daily Vis-a-Vis was issued to Commandos operating with the Central Mediteranean Force from the island of Vis giving an update on the progress of the war.
-To view that document click/touch HERE .
+27th May 1944 Issue 25 of the Daily Vis-a-Vis was issued to Commandos operating with the Central Mediteranean Force from the island of Vis giving an update on the progress of the war [view].

-8th May 1945 VE day Victory in Europe day.
-Read the message sent out by the C in C 21st Army Group Field Marshall Montgomery by clicking/touching HERE .
+8th May 1945 VE day or Victory in Europe day.
+C in C 21st Army Group, Field Marshall Montgomery, sent a message to all troops. [view].

 Registering on the Commando Veterans Archive, or on the Commando Veterans Association Facebook page, does not make you a member of the Association.
 The Commando Veterans Assciation needs your support and membership.
 Find out more here.